bevyengine/rfcs/rfcs/45-stageless.md

 The following elements are substantially reworked:

 - schedules (simplified, each `App` can store multiple dynamically modifiable schedules)
-- run criteria (can no longer loop, are now systems)
+- run criteria (can no longer loop, are now evaluated immediately before the systems they control)
 - states (simplified, no longer purely run-criteria powered)
 - fixed time steps (no longer a run criterion)
 - exclusive systems (no longer special-cased)